-Even with an expanded, and expanding, role for corpora in linguistics, the field as a whole is still mostly concerned with linguistic data which is abstracted away from the actual speech act situation.
+Even with an expanded, and expanding, role for corpora in linguistics, the field as a whole is still mostly concerned with linguistic data abstracted away from the actual speech act situation.
 That is, linguists, for the most part, do not see communication as the object of study so much as language.
 There are exceptions, of course, but for the most part, speech rate, eye movement, hand gestures, body language etc. are relatively marginal as objects of study within linguistics.
-I believe that linguists have much to learn from the study of communication in its entirety (cf. also Wichmann 2007:82-83 in which the author calls for data from all channels of communication to be included in our corpora).
+Linguistics can only gain from a more expansive view of its focus of study, incorporating the study of communication in its entirety (cf. also Wichmann 2007:82-83 in which the author calls for data from all channels of communication to be included in our corpora).
 It is, of course, possible in theory to construct video-based corpora which could form the basis for the close study of face-to-face communication, but such corpora are not widely used.
 Charles Goodwin, in a lifetime of publications such as Goodwin (1979, 1980, 1981) and many other publications since then, has explored the psychological and social processes which occur during face-to-face communication and his research has great relevance to the study of language as used in communication.
 His research includes, for example, the study of eye gaze on the part of participants, when one participant's gaze meets another participant's eyes, withdrawing a gaze, the lowering of the volume of the voice, whether one can be certain that a stretch of talk was heard by other participants, etc. Consider the utterances in (1a-c), taken from Goodwin (1981:57), three separate utterances in which the speaker might be said to have made a "false start".
 The utterances are written out using some of the notational conventions developed by Goodwin.
 Here, we focus just on the 'X' on the line of the second participant, connected to the line above by '[', which in each case marks the point when the gaze of the second participant reaches the gaze of the first participant.
 The continuous line after the X indicates the stretch of time when the two participants are gazing at each other.
 The notation is immediately informative when it comes to understanding what is happening on the "text" line.
 In each case, the first participant restarts the utterance just when (s)he has secured the gaze (hence attention) of the second participant.
 The "false starts" are in reality "correct starts" which can only be properly studied and understood in light of the whole communicative context.
 Goodwin analyzes numerous snippets of conversation in this way, most of which are far more complex than the examples given here.

 (1) a.
-Debbie: Anyway, (0.2) Uh:, (0.2) We went t- I went ta bed b.
-Barbara: Brian, you're gonna ha v- You kids'll have to go c.
-Sue: I come in t- I no sooner sit down on the couch
+Debbie: Anyway, (0.2) Uh:, (0.2) We went t- I went ta bed

+Ch ick: aur.